Deluwuta/Landfill/wip/README.md

 ### 06/09/2024

 Osd template file done.
 The idea was to just call the functions inside of the global_binds file, but its better to have their own files and I just took out the general code.
 Anyway, I have to revisit the osd_helper file and see if it all makes sense or if I can merge both files or something.

+### 08/09/2024

+I think I can say the taglist is done (88888).
+Next is the notifications, I want to move their code to its own file (for theme and shape) and I'll start with the notification center I guess, but yeah this is almost done.
+I also created the biscuit theme file and I'll try to keep it consistent if I make (steal) more themes.